NASA confirms megacomet nucleus is 'largest ever seen'

 Watch the NASA simulation:

 “This comet is literally the tip of the iceberg for thousands of comets that are too faint to be seen in distant parts of the Solar System,” said David Jewitt, professor of Planetary Science and Astronomy at the University of California, Los Angeles (UCLA), for to NASA.
-“We always suspected that this comet must have been large because of the intensity of the glow.
-Now we confirm,” said the professor.
+“We always suspected that this comet must be big because of the intensity of the brightness.
+Now we confirm it”, said the professor.

 Megacomet C/2014 UN271 was discovered by astronomers Pedro Bernardinelli and Gary Bernstein in archival images from the Cerro Tololo Inter-American Observatory in Chile.
 The first observation took place in 2010, when the comet was 4.8 billion kilometers away from the Sun – roughly the same distance as Neptune.
 Since then, the megacomet has been studied and monitored by space telescopes.